philipmjohnson/template/essays/ten-ways-to-integrate-software-engineering-throughout-the-curriculum.md

 The actual Project Board is found [here](https://github.com/bowfolios/bowfolios/projects/3#card-30908405).
 (The state of this board might have changed if I've done development on this project since the writing of this essay.)

-Students comment that prior to using IDPM, they had no effective, structured way to work with others that: (a) allowed for incremental, just-in-time planning; (b) enabled clear assignment of tasks and accountability; (c) facilitated concurrent development (through use of Git branching and merging); (d) made the status of development visible and clear (through Project Boards); and (e) provided a realistic  definition of "deliverable" for each intermediate Milestone due date.
+Students comment that prior to ICS 314 and IDPM, they had no effective, structured way to work with others that: (a) allowed for incremental, just-in-time planning; (b) enabled clear assignment of tasks and accountability; (c) facilitated concurrent development (through use of Git branching and merging); (d) made the status of development visible and clear (through Project Boards); and (e) provided a realistic  definition of "deliverable" for each intermediate Milestone due date.
 Some claimed they would never have completed their team projects without IDPM.

 Note that IDPM is useful to you as an instructor, as it makes visible the organization of each team's development process, what they are planning to do, what each member is currently (supposed to be) working on, and some insight into what each member has accomplished.
-It is painfully obvious, both to you and to the team, when a team member is not contributing anything.
+IDPM makes it painfully obvious, both to you and to the team, when a team member is not contributing anything.

 All that said, IDPM is a nontrivial process, and not all students may feel competent with it after just a single exposure in 314.